- Statements and accessibility

 Employers Code of Practice

-The Careers Group also reserves the right not to advertise vacancies for employment to the nature of which it deems might be liable to bring the University into disrepute.
+- Vacancies that the nature of which it deems might be liable to bring the University into disrepute.

 The Careers Group, University of London will endeavour to assist employers in advertising to suitable students, but reserves the right not to advertise an employer's vacancy.

 Adverts which are placed online will be actioned within 2 working days.

 This code of good practice is intended to establish and maintain recognised standards for students, graduates and employers using The Careers Group, University of London’s jobs board network - JobOnline.